MabbottLab/MEGneto/ConfigParams.md

                 <summary>Jump</summary>
                 Where: fcp_1_TaskEpoching in artifact detection
                 <br>
-                Meaning: Specifies how we want to deal with jump artifacts
+                Meaning: Overall, the fields within jump specify how we want to deal with jump artifacts
                 <br><br>
                   <ul>
                     <!--CLEANING OPTIONS.ARTIFACT.JUMP.CUTOFF-->